garrandall/popular-music-data/tracks/if-i-didn-t-care-connie-francis.md

 Would it be the same
 Would my every pray begin and end
 With just you name
-And would i be sure that this is love
+And would I be sure that this is love
 Beyond compare
 Darlin would it be true
-If I didn't care for you...Pd
+If I didn't care for you
-...Pd...